A guide to tracing, consolidating and transferring your pensions

 This simply means transferring your pension pots together into one single scheme, such as bringing workplace pensions from previous jobs you’ve held into a personal pension.

-Combining these pensions to a single pot should mean less admin so giving you more control, a clearer idea of how much money you’re likely to have in retirement, and potentially better value.
+Combining these pensions in a single pot should mean less admin so giving you more control, a clearer idea of how much money you’re likely to have in retirement, and potentially better value if you reduce your fees.

 How do I trace my pension?

-According to research commissioned by the Association of British Insurers (ABI) – and referenced as part of National Pension Tracing Day on 30 October, there could be an estimated 1.6 million unclaimed pensions in the UK, worth an average of £13,000 each – over £19bn in total.
-As many as one in 30 of us could have a pension we didn’t even know we had.
+According to the Pensions Policy Institute’s Lost Pensions Survey 2022 – and referenced by National Pension Tracing Day, which this year falls on 29 October – there could be an estimated 2.8 million unclaimed pensions in the UK, worth an average of £19,500 each – over £26.6bn in total.

 So, how should you go about tracking down your pensions?
 Your first port of call is to list all of the places you’ve worked at.
 Your next step will be to go through your paperwork to find pension statements from your old employers, though we’re aware this will be a daunting prospect for some.